 The next step is to make sure that they can be trusted not to steal from you or share company secrets with others.
 If they do succeed in cloning your business model and selling it on Ebay or anywhere else, fire them immediately!

-It is also important to hire employees who have a high work ethic and who are dedicated to quality work.
-It's common knowledge that bad employees will steal from you and share company secrets with others.
-You should always have a back-up plan in case your employees make mistakes or do something unethical which could lead them losing their jobs.
 Finally, if all of this sounds like a lot of trouble just so I can put up some fluff for my blog posts about how hard it is to find good people for my company (and I probably don't mean anything by this), then let me tell you something: life isn't fair.
 There will be days when things out-of-proportion happen just because your employees are incompetent . . . but don't let that stop you from hiring good people!

 2. What is their work ethic like and how much do they care about quality work